Itsy Docs

 To turn coverage off for a group:

-2. In the coverage editor, select the No coverage mode
+2. Select the No coverage mode

 3. Click Save

 Saving propagates the change across the group: each order's group-covered amount is cleared, the Covered Participants panel state is no longer applied, and financial summaries (committed, covered paid, covered outstanding, and each order's customer balance) are recomputed accordingly.
-Existing group payments remain on record under Total Covered Paid — clear or refund them separately if needed.
+Existing group payments remain on record under Total Covered Paid -- clear or refund them separately if needed.

 Sharing the Public Portal